core-wg/resource-directory/point-to-point-responses.md

 response:

-It is; fixed since https://github.com/core-wg/resource-directory/pull/296 @@@merge.
+It is; fixed since https://github.com/core-wg/resource-directory/pull/296.

 >    Endpoint authentication needs to be checked independently of whether
 >    there are configured requirements on the credentials for a given